ec1oud/nettebook/kanban.md

 - [ ] saving resources to doc dir instead of the resource dir
 - [ ] task cut & paste loses the checkbox (Qt bug probably)
-- [ ] kanban treeviews are missing edit notifications and can be temporarily out of sync
 - [ ] crash on ctrl-k sometimes

 # todo